Mail Bag Question – 57 Years Old & Unemployed. Now What?

 c.
 Consider starting a new business but be careful.

 I strongly recommend that people refrain from opening businesses in which they have no experience.
-And even if you do have the experience, you might have the skills you need to be an excellent employee but that doesn't mean you have the skills to be an excellent business manager.
+And even if you do have the experience and skills you need to be an excellent employee, that doesn’t mean you have the skills to be an excellent business owner and manager.

 I love small business and small business owners.
 I have nothing but respect for these people.
-But I'd prefer someone start a business slowly and build it up.
-Don't sink too much money into something before you see a positive cash flow.
-More on this subject tomorrow.
+But it is safer to start a business slowly and build it up.
+Don’t sink too much money into something before you see a positive cash flow.

 If you insist on going into business and you don't want to go the consulting route, consider buying a franchise.
 Make sure you do your homework and only get involved with a franchise that is growing and has demand.
 Talk to as many existing franchise owners as you can.
 Talk to franchise owners who have closed their stores.
 Find out why they closed.